jezzsantos/servicestacktoolkit/README.md

 # Contributions
 If you like the toolkit and think we could/should improve it, then please go ahead and fork it and share your knowledge.

+# Developing the Toolkit
+To develop, improve, or contribute to the toolkit, you first need to install the 'NuPattern' tools to Visual Studio 2013.
+Download the 'NuPattern' extension from http://nupattern.org or from within the 'Extensions and Updates' in Visual Studio 2013.
+To install the 'NuPattern' extension, you first need to install the 'Visual Studio 2013 SDK'.
+Do that before installing 'NuPattern'.
+Then, just clone or fork the code from this site.
+Build the code, and hit F5 or CTRL+F5 to run the toolkit in the 'Experimental Instance' of Visual Studio.

+# Using the Toolkit
+At some point shortly after we start, we will have a binary release (a VSIX file) that you can download and install in Visual Studio.

+Until then, you can always compile the source to create that binary.
+After you build the solution the VSIX file is automatically generated in the 'Binaries' folder next to the solution file in the source tree.